netsec2minutes/juice-shop/ftp/acquisitions.md

 # Planned Acquisitions

-> This document is confidential!
+Documento confidencial !
 Do not distribute!

 Our company plans to acquire several competitors within the next year.
 This will have a significant stock market impact as we will elaborate in